AdamRTomkins/AR-Architecture/Paper Summary/JoDLA_2018/Tools for Planning, Design and Communication in Landscape Architecture.md

-# Tools for Planning, Design and Communication in Landscape Architecture:
+# Tools for Planning, Design and Communication in Landscape Architecture

 ## From Conventional Approaches to Virtual Reality